Senior Leadership Team

 We are continuing to grow to offer a five-day provision, a range of vocational qualification, work experience and academic qualifications to 100 students.

-Darren has been working at Oakwood Academy for nine years and he is the Director of Teaching and Learning for Foundation Subjects.
+Darren has been working at Oakwood Academy for eleven years and he is the Assistant Head Teacher.
 His passion and drive comes from seeing the unique personal development that young people with Special Educational Needs and Disabilities have made in Physical Education and across practical subject areas.

 During the last few years, Darren has worked successfully with the Youth Sport Trust on various projects to raise the profile of SEND in Physical Education across the UK and has had experiences working collaboratively with other schools regarding assessment and teaching and learning.